 When an opportunity strikes to travel to a spiritual destination on the Himalayan range, you grab it.
 And considering Dharamshala is the homeland of the Tibetan spiritual leader, Dalai Lama, an opportunity to visit here couldn’t get any better.
 This hill town is one of the best tourist places in north India for a summer escape, it is shrouded with lush deodar cedar forest and a nature walk early in the morning is always calming.

-This picturesque hamlet is located near one of India’s most popular and a plausible hiking route for all age groups, the Triund.
+This picturesque hamlet is located near one of India’s most popular and plausible hiking routes for all age groups, the Triund.
 This sole activity gives a magnetic pull to hikers and adventure fanatic.
 The hike starts from a small suburb above Dharamshala, Mcleodganj.
 Though Dharamshala is not only famous for Triund, you can explore Tibetan culture by visiting different monasteries and also visit nearby nature spots, forts, and museums.

 5. Agra-Sneak Peek into the Architectural History

 This fabulous city sited by the banks of Yamuna is widely famous for the affluent Taj Mahal.
-Every year, thousands of people come to speculate this stunning Mughal structure which was built in the name of love.
+Every year, thousands of people come to speculate about this stunning Mughal structure which was built in the name of love.
 The city where the Kings ruled has several attractions.
 The Red Fort or Agra Fort is a massive red sandstone dwelling which was the main residential place for the Mughal Dynasty.
 These two grand UNESCO’s often steal the show.
 With our meticulously crafted Taj Mahal Tours, tourists can bask in the most sought pleasure of the Mughal City.

 However, the city is blessed with various other influential places that tell-tales the story of the Mughal past.
 The city also provides multiple vantage points to get a spectacular view of the Taj.
 The Mehtab Bagh is one such natural paradise from where you get to soak in the impressive view of the structure.
 It was also said that Shah Jahan who built the Taj was supposed to create a similar mausoleum for himself.
 The charming city is a vantage point on the fabled Golden Triangle Tour Circuit in India.